Things to do in West Singapore

 Telephone: 6425 2500

-10. Reflections at Bukit Chandu
+10. Admire our heroes at Reflections at Bukit Chandu

 The serenity of this place makes it almost impossible to believe that one of the fiercest battles in Singapore history took place in the area.
 The reality of the horrific violence and low regard for human life will slowly sink in as you explore the compound and feed your knowledge, making this place ideal for reflection and inspiration.